OpenUserJS/OpenUserJS.org/views/includes/documents/Tampermonkey-for-Chromium.md

 ### More

 * [Get Tampermonkey from the Chrome Web Store][gooChromeWebStoreTampermonkey]
+* [Get Tampermonkey Beta from the Chrome Web Store][gooChromeWebStoreTampermonkeyBeta]
 * [Tampermonkey.net][tampermonkeyNet] - documentation, discussion and downloads for other versions of Tampermonkey.

 * [Tampermonkey for Android][tampermonkeyForAndroid]